Disillusioned with Your Partner?

 You rolled over in bed, looked at your partner, and had doubts about whether he or she is the right person for you.
 It’s possible that disillusionment has made its way into your relationship.

 During those first few months or even years of a relationship, your partner seems perfect.
-They have almost no flaws and everything is so wonderful…but this changes.
+They have almost no flaws and everything is so wonderful… but it eventually changes.

 Before you make a hasty decision, take a moment to reflect.
 It’s your perception that has changed, not the course of things.
 Your relationship is the same as it was just a few months and years ago.
 It’s just that now the way you look at it is different.